THE MAYNORA STORY

 That opened the door to a quick turnaround — an entry on the Thursday of the same week at Newcastle.

 This time, Matty took over race-day duties, heading straight from work for the two-hour drive to the North East.
 On a stiff track that suited Maynora far better, he ran his best race to date.
-Him and his stablemate surged clear, but Maynora stayed on strongly and finished agonisingly close to tipping Surgeon Commander on the line.
+Him and his stablemate, Surgeon Commander, surged clear of the rest of the field.
+After a great battle, Maynora was just pipped on the line but hitting the line strongly - which was exciting to see!
+A very strong run — and one that leaves us genuinely excited about what’s to come.

 This is just the beginning.
 We’ll be sharing the full journey — the ups, the downs, and everything in between — as we sponsor Maynora throughout the year.